Note: The project repo is held private according to the course requirements. If you really want the code, please contact me via my email.

 Debugging

-, logging the output using LOG_*
+Instead of using printf, logging the output using LOG_* macros:

 1 | LOG_INFO("# Pages: %d", num_pages); |